Bankde/pantip_scraper/README.md

 # pantip_scraper
+# Created by DarkDrag0nite

 This is web scraper for pantip written in python.
 To use:
-python pantip.py start_topic_id_here
+python pantipScraper.py start_topic_id_here

-The data will be store in pantip_storage.
+The data will be store in pantip_storage as JSON.
 Right now it could extract
 - topic name
 - author
 - story
-- like votes
+- like Count
-- emotion votes
+- emotion Count
+- emotions (count of each types)
 - tags
 - comments count